Ryucoin/neovm-utils/README.md

 [![License](https://img.shields.io/cocoapods/l/neovmUtils.svg?style=flat)](https://cocoapods.org/pods/neovmUtils)
 [![Platform](https://img.shields.io/cocoapods/p/neovmUtils.svg?style=flat)](https://cocoapods.org/pods/neovmUtils)

-neovmUtils is a native iOS framework for interacting with the NEO and Ontology blockchains.
+`neovmUtils` is a native iOS framework for interacting with the NEO and Ontology blockchains.
 It is a compiled version of the [neo-utils](https://github.com/O3Labs/neo-utils) project by O3 Labs written in Go.

+`neovmUtils` implements BIP39 mnemonic phrases to generate wallets using an iOS wrapper of the [Trezor Crypto library](https://github.com/Ryucoin/trezor-crypto-ios).

 ## Installation